 Surgery 1/21/2015 - 2:00pm lasted 2.5 hours.
 One night in the hospital and home by noon the next day.
 Surgery was a success (nerve sparing), clean margins, cancer was contained to the organ and impact was about 10% cancer!
 Catheter was pain, but better than I thought and coming out wasn't bad either (6 days after surgery).

 Pads for 1 week, but they were actually dry after a few days, so I stopped using them (Do your Kegel exercises I believe this helped).
 Dr. didn't want me to engage in sex but he did send me home with Viagra, two weeks later couldn't wait anymore and what relief to find out I wasn't impotent.
 So I go back for my first follow up in two weeks and hope to be cleared for exercise and golf again.

 I feel blessed to have had a great Docter; a loving wife & family and great friends to support me.
 Good luck to anyone that is out there reading this!
 Do your research, make your decision and don't look back!

 It's been almost 1.5 years since my surgery and in retrospect I truly believe surgery was the right call at the right time.

-I have follow up visit every 6 months' but no side effects, or restrictions from a travel, work or exercise standpoint.
-I am glad we opted to remove the prostate "VS" treat it with an alternative option, in addution I am glad we wait longer to make the decision.
+I have follow up visit every 6 months but no side effects, or restrictions from a travel, work or exercise standpoint.
+I am glad we opted to remove the prostate "VS" treat it with an alternative option, in addition I am glad we waited longer to make the decision.